khatampratham/mannora/README.md

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
 - Make your changes and commit the changes.
-- Use GitHub Codespaces
+<h2>Use GitHub Codespaces</h2>

-Navigate to the main page of your repository.
+- Navigate to the main page of your repository.
-Click on the "Code" button (green button) near the top right.
+- Click on the "Code" button (green button) near the top right.
-Select the "Codespaces" tab.
+- Select the "Codespaces" tab.
-Click on "New codespace" to launch a new Codespace environment.
+- Click on "New codespace" to launch a new Codespace environment.
-Edit files directly within the Codespace and commit and push your changes once you're done.
+- Edit files directly within the Codespace and commit and push your changes once you're done.
-What technologies are used for this project?
+<h2>What technologies are used for this project?</h2>
 This project is built with:

 Vite